benbalter/benbalter.github.com/_posts/2015-09-09-blog-style-tests.md

 end
 {% endhighlight %}

 With that, you could wire up a service like [Travis CI](https://travisci.org) to fire on each commit, and provide the author with immediate feedback and a link to the appropriate internal documentation, all without requiring blocking human intervention.
+Not to mention, that editor is now free to move to less-remedial, higher-value work like curating an editorial calendar or refining the voice guidelines themselves.

 ### Don't tell users how excited you are

-The next thing I'd notice if I were reviewing the post is that it focuses on the developer's excitement, not the users'.
+The next thing I'd notice if I were reviewing the post is that it focuses on the developer's excitement, not why the user should be excited.

 > Your users don’t care how excited you are.
 They don’t care about how much effort you put in.
 They don’t care how hard it was to do.
 All they care about is one thing: how does it benefit me?

-With a little regex, testing for "We're excited to announced..." type phrases is equally straightforward:
+With a little regex, testing for "We're excited to announced..."-type phrases is equally straightforward:

 {% highlight ruby %}
 class ExcitedTest < Blog::Test